top of page

 Create consistent experiences

-Whether you’re working with ads or organic posts, make sure that your content remains on-brand and blends nicely with your off-Facebook marketing efforts.
-Considering how today’s consumers hop from channel to channel and may interact with your brand multiple times before ever taking an action, you’ll want to ensure that the experience is smooth for them no matter where they encounter your business.
+Whether you’re working with ads or organic posts, make sure your content remains on-brand and blends nicely with your off-Facebook marketing efforts.
+Choosing a marketing and design platform like Wixel can help you create cohesive, on-brand content across all channels.
+Considering how today’s consumers hop from channel to channel and may interact with your brand multiple times before ever taking action, Wixel ensures a smooth and consistent experience no matter where they encounter your business.

 Use Facebook retargeting